Mazda CX-5: Safety

 According to the Insurance Institute for Highway Safety, the 2013 CX-5 achieved Good crash test ratings in the Moderate Overlap Front, Side, Roof Strength, and Head Restraint & Seats categories, while achieving only a Marginal rating in the Small Overlap Front crash test.
 Design changes were subsequently made that brought up the Small Overlap Front rating up to a Good rating.

 The small overlap test, introduced in 2012 by the IIHS, simulates a frontal collision on 25 percent of the driver's side front corner.
 Since its adoption, the IIHS has noticed several automakers making non-symmetrical modifications to their vehicles to improve ratings.
 Another small overlap test was conducted on a number of vehicles, including a 2015 CX-5, but was conducted on the passenger side instead and earned an acceptable rating.
 Testing showed substantially more intrusion into the passenger side than into the driver's side of the CX-5.

-Second generation (KF; 2017)
+Second generation (KF; 2016)

-The second generation CX-5 was unveiled with an overhauled design and new technologies on November 15, 2016, at the Los Angeles Auto Show.
-The model is available with Skyactiv-G 2.0 petrol, Skyactiv-G 2.5 petrol and Skyactiv-D 2.2 diesel engines.
+The second-generation CX-5 was unveiled with an overhauled design and new technologies on 15 November 2016, at the Los Angeles Auto Show.
+The model is available with 2.0 Skyactiv-G petrol, 2.5 Skyactiv-G petrol and 2.2 Skyactiv-D diesel engines.
 New features include a new 'Soul Red Crystal' paint colour as well as a new remote-controlled powered tailgate.